 Using Visualization to Improve Flow

-A simple defensive flow round:
+A simple defensive flow round to try:

 - Move for 20 seconds with only jabs and feints.